Vic Fontaine: Appearances

 Ezri Dax (Nicole de Boer), the station's counselor, has concerns with Nog living in a fictional world and speaks to Fontaine, who explains that he has a plan to rectify the situation.
 Fontaine convinces Nog that the bar is in trouble and he needs some help with the accounts; the Ferengi uses his business knowledge to help the hologram.
 Fontaine befriends Nog and after a while tries to convince him to return to the outside world following prompting by Ezri.
 Nog refuses to leave, resulting in Fontaine shutting down his program and refusing to let it restart.
 Fontaine appears to Nog in an otherwise empty holosuite, and Nog confesses that his injury has made him fear death and the ongoing war with the Dominion.
 Fontaine counsels Nog, who feels strong enough to leave the holosuite and return to duty.
 Shortly after he resumes his role back on the station, Nog returns to Fontaine to inform him that he has convinced Quark to leave the program running continuously to allow Vic to have a life of his own.

 A possible Mirror Universe version of Vic Fontaine appears in "The Emperor's New Cloak".
 This version of Fontaine appears to be human (no explanation for this is given), and is shot dead during a phaser battle.

-Fontaine is forced out of his club in "Badda-Bing Badda-Bang" by the American Mafia, who turn it into a casino.
-The rest of the crew want Fontaine's bar back the way it was, and are faced with either resetting the program and losing the hologram's memory of the crew or playing along with the story and returning the bar to Vic.
+In "Badda-Bing Badda-Bang", as part of a story programmed into the "Vic Fontaine" holodeck setting, Fontaine is forced out of his club by the American Mafia, who turn it into a casino.
+The rest of the crew want Fontaine's bar back the way it was, and are faced with either resetting the program and losing the hologram's memory of the crew, or playing along with the story and returning the bar to Vic.
 So Captain Benjamin Sisko (Avery Brooks) leads a team to steal the casino's takings.
 Upon their success, the program restores the bar to the way it was, and Fontaine celebrates by singing "The Best Is Yet to Come" to the crew.
 During the finale of Deep Space Nine, "What You Leave Behind", Quark passes the time during the attack on Cardassia Prime by playing Go Fish with Fontaine.
 Later, after the victory and the defeat of the Dominion, the crew return to Vic's bar for a celebratory party.